gfmio/awesome-github-template/README.md

 ## Usage

-You can use this repository via Github's template repository feature.
+You can use this repository via GitHub's template repository feature.
 This will create a new repository with a single commit adding all files of this repository to your new one.